hipdoghotdog/DS_p2/README.md

 To verify if everything is running as expected, check the status of the pods:
 ```
 kubectl get pods
+There should by default be 3 pods {bully-app-0, bully-app-1, bully-app-3}
 ```
 ### 6. Troubleshooting
 If there are any issues, you can check the logs of the individual pods to see what might be wrong.
 Use the following command to retrieve the logs for a specific pod: